Below are the rules for the The Amazing Spaghetti Machine Contest 2014.

-- Judging will take place at the University of Melbourne’s Parkville campus on the afternoons of Tuesday27th and Wednesday 28th August, 2013, with time for teams to set up in the morning.
-Exact running times will be provided by the date the Task is announced.
+- Judging will take place at the University of Melbourne’s Parkville campus on the afternoon of Thursday 29 May 2014, with time for teams to set up in the morning.
+Exact running times will be provided on the date the Task is announced.

 - All teams will be allocated a Designated Area on the floor of the judging venue in which to setup their machine.

-- Teams will have a maximum setup time of 4 hours to complete the setup of their machines at their Designated Area prior to the commencement of judging.
+- Teams will have a maximum setup time of 4 hours to complete their machine set-up at their Designated Area prior to the commencement of judging.

-- At the end of each day of competition, teams will be required to immediately pack up and remove their machine from the contest venue.
+- At the end of the competition, teams will be required to immediately pack up and remove their machine from the contest venue.